sujaysrinivas/HRAnalytics/README.md

 ![Screenshot (913)](https://github.com/user-attachments/assets/0b98262a-6aeb-41f1-912e-09857815f67d)

 The above fig delivers the following insights:
-* The attrition count fluctuates significantly across different distances.
+* Attrition Count Analysis: The attrition count exhibits significant fluctuations across varying travel distances.
-* There are peaks at 10 (525), 20 (547), 30 (540), 40 (541), and another near 50 (539).
+* Peaks Observed: Notable peaks in attrition count are identified at distances of 10 (525), 20 (547), 30 (540), 40 (541), and again near 50 (539).
-* The lowest attrition count appears to be around 40 (463).
+* Lowest Count: The lowest attrition count occurs at a distance of approximately 40, with a total of 463.
-* This graph seems to suggest that employee attrition rates vary with the distance employees have to travel from their homes.
+* Key Insight: This graph suggests that employee attrition rates are influenced by the distance employees must travel from their homes, indicating a potential correlation between travel distance and attrition levels.

 ### Conclusion